Book-Loop/concept/design.md

 ## Conclusion

-The Book Loop will be built using React and PostgreSQL with Docker, creating a powerful and scalable web application that will enable writers to earn continuously from their books.
+The Book Loop will be built using NextJS and PostgreSQL with Docker, creating a powerful and scalable web application that will enable writers to earn continuously from their books.
 With the frontend, backend, and database all working together, The Book Loop will provide an easy-to-use platform for writers to provide updates and new versions to their readers.